Charles K. Fletcher

-Charles Kimball Fletcher (December 15, 1902 – September 29, 1985) was an American banker and Republican politician from San Diego, California.
+Charles Kimball Fletcher (December 15, 1902 – September 29, 1985) was an American soldier, banker and politician.

 Early life

-Fletcher was born 1902 to "Colonel" Ed Fletcher and Mary C. Fletcher in San Diego and graduated from San Diego High School where he set several swimming records, including an unofficial world record time in the 220 yard breaststroke.
+Fletcher was born on December 15, 1902, to Ed and Mary C. Fletcher, in San Diego.
+He graduated from San Diego High School where he set several swimming records, including an unofficial world record time in the 220 yard breaststroke.
 Fletcher went on to Stanford University, where he was captain of the school's water polo team, which won the national championship in 1924, the year he graduated.
 He is a member of both the Stanford Athletic Hall of Fame and the San Diego Hall of Champions.

 Fletcher also attended Pembroke College, Oxford University, England, in 1934.

-Business career
+Early career

 After graduation, he went into the savings and loan business.
 He founded Home Federal Savings and Loan Association in 1934, serving as its president until 1959 when he became chairman of the board of directors.

+World War II

 During World War II, Fletcher served as a lieutenant with the United States Naval Reserve from 1943 to 1945.

+State commission

 He served as a member of California Commission on Correctional Facilities and Services from 1955 to 1957.

 Political career

-Fletcher was elected to the 80th United States Congress, serving one term from 1947–1949.
+Fletcher was elected to the 80th United States Congress, serving one term from 1947 to 1949.
 He lost his bid for reelection in 1948.

 Personal life

 Fletcher married Jeannette Toberman, the daughter of "Mr. Hollywood" Charles E. Toberman in 1926.
 The couple's son, Charles K. "Kim" Jr., was chair of Home Federal.
 They also had another son and daughter: Peter and Dale.
-They lived in San Diego until his death from cancer in 1985.
+They lived in San Diego until his death from cancer on September 29, 1985, aged 82.
 He was cremated and the ashes were scattered off the coast of Del Mar, California.